Hasimir/punycodeurl/README.md

 PunycodeURL
 ===========

-The original punycodeurl 0.1 for Python 2 remains unchanged.
-The additional punycoder module provides the same function for Python 3.
-Aside from the module name, the usage is identical.
+The original punycodeurl 0.1 for Python 2 remains unchanged, though moved to a separate file.
+The equivalent functions for Python 3 are in a corresponding file and the module now detects calls the correct version depending on which version of Python is detected as in use.

 punycodeurl
 -----------